-- Copy the relevant information from each student’s test ticket or from the roster into a web conference details/reminder document that you create.
+- Copy the relevant test ticket information from each student’s test ticket or from the roster into a web conference details/reminder document that you create.
 This information will be shared with each student in individual private rooms during your web meeting.

 Remote Testing Tips

 - IT IS HIGHLY RECOMMEND THAT YOU SIMULATE A REMOTE TEST SESSION USING THE PRACTICE TEST WITH YOUR WORK COLLEAGUES BEFORE ATTEMPTING TO REMOTELY ADMINISTER ONLINE WITH STUDENTS.

 - It is highly recommended that you schedule an orientation web meeting with your students and their parents/guardians a few days before their actual remote test.
 This meeting exposes the student to the web meeting software, is a chance to find system issues, and allows you to answer student questions prior to their actual test day.